rehldeal6/SpiraUnplugged/README.md

 tail -f /opt/zanarkand/logs/zanarkand.log
 ```

-If you are using a desktop environment for the stream, then there should be executables you can double click that will perform these same actions.;
+If you are using a desktop environment for the stream, then there should be executables you can double click that will perform these same actions.

 ## Helpful commands
 ### Using Youtube-DL